stuartpittaway/diyBMS-CurrentShunt/README.md

 Larger rating shunts will work, but won't fit onto the PCB

+## PICKING THE CORRECT SHUNT

-Note: Always pick a shunt at least 25% higher rating than you expect your maximum current load to be.
+Always pick a shunt at least 25% higher rating than you expect your maximum current load to be.

+The INA chip uses 40.96mV maximum shunt voltage, so 50mV shunts are ideal for this range.

+The maximum shunt current reading is calculated by this formula:

+"Total shunt amp rating" * (40.96 / "Shunt mV scale")

+For example a 200amp/50mV shunt:

+200 * (40.96 / 50) = 163.84amp maximum reading.

 # CODE/FIRMWARE